SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![Cloud Foundry Org Space](./images/cf_org_space.png)

+> If the Builder is not installed in your cf space, please install it by clicking on the button `Install Builder`

 9. Open package.json file from the root folder, `<git_repo_name>/package.json`, and remove the highlighted lines shown below.
 These are lines specific to SQLite database that was used locally.
 As we deploy the database artifacts into SAP HANA, these lines must be removed.
+Also, change the value of the property __cds.requires.db.kind__ from __sqlite__ to __hana__, as shown.

 ![Package.json](./images/package_remove_lines.png)

-10. Open the file `db/src/.hdiconfig` and change the first property plugin_version from 2.0.30.0 to 2.0.2.0
+10. Open the file `db/src/.hdiconfig` and change the first property plugin_version from 2.0.30.0 to 2.0.2.0.
+Move the folder containing the csv files from __db/csv__ to __db/src/csv__ by Cut and Paste option from the Edit context menu.

 Now right click on the `db` folder of the project and click on `Build` as shown.
 This takes roughly about a minute.